wyne-ybanez/demo-php-unit-testing/README.md

 ## How to use

 In the project folder - this is assuming you have made an alias for phpunit.
 Assuming you have defined your test.

-To run:
-`phpunit <folder>/<file.php>`
+Run: `phpunit <folder>/<file.php>`

+---

+If you want to see the results of your test highlighted with colours.

+Run: `phpunit <folder>/<file.php> --colors`

+---

+If you want to see the results of your test highlighted with colours and stop the test on the first failure it encounters.

+Run: `phpunit <folder>/<file.php> --colors --stop-on-failure`

 &nbsp;